 Big projects are a lot, right?
 It's so easy to get absolutely sucked into the chaos and lose sight of why you're doing it in the first place.
 But here's a little trick: from the very beginning, try to picture the finish line.
 Like, what's it going to feel like when this is all done?
 What are you gonna do?
 Will you throw a party?
 Book a trip?
 Take a nap so long it qualifies as hibernation?

 And here it is, the big one: give yourself permission to actually slow down when you get there.
-Sit in the quiet for a minute.
+Sit in the quiet for a (month-long) minute.
 Reflect on what you just did, because it's probably huuuuge.
 Soak up the joy of having finished and let yourself rest and recharge before you dive headfirst into the next big thing.

 Seriously, it has been a wild ride of a year.
 Craaaazy!
 And now I just need to sit here and be for a second.
 Process it all.
 I am so very grateful not only for the people who joined me on this crazy ride but also for what I have learned and the experiences that have grown me and made me feel a rainbow of feelings.